CalPac & Excel Academy CAASPP Resources

 How are tests taken?

 All testing is done in person at a set testing location over a two day period.
 All tests are administered and completed on the computer.
-Students will complete each test on the computers provided by CalPac at each testing location.
+Students will complete each test on the computers provided by the school at each testing location.
 Students may not use their own computers.

 Where are tests taken?

-Tests are administered at various sites throughout southern California.
+Tests are administered at various sites throughout California.
 Starting in March parents and students will be sent spring testing information, including a link to select their preferred testing location.
 Every effort is made to have enough testing sites close to all students with a manageable commute time.
+Look for that email with the testing calendar, dates and locations.

 Is testing required?